Noroff-FEU-Assignments/project-exam-1-GeniePrinie/README.md

 #### Contact page

-There are be 4 textboxes on this page.
+There are four textboxes on this page.
 -	Name (When submit , the name has to be more than 5 characters long)
 -	Email address (When submit , the email must be a valid email address)
 -	Subject (When submit , the subject has to be more than 15 characters long)